chirchirbitok/Bb-app/README.md

-# A Web Based Application for Managing the Kenya Basketball
+# A Web Based Application for Managing Basketball League

 This project was concerned with sharing of basketball statistics after the end of each game.
 The system will be able to calculate the statistics of players and teams